One Team. One Little League. One Community.

 What equipment is needed?

-Team uniforms (jersey and caps for boys and jersey and socks for girls) are included with the registration fee.
+Team uniforms (jersey and caps for baseball and jersey and socks for softball) are included with the registration fee.
 Uniforms are yours to keep after the season ends.
 Players will need their own glove and pants (color usually determined by the coach).
 A bat and helmet is also required, but teams will have some to share if a player does not have their own.
-Baseball players will need a mouth guard and softball players will need a facemask (teams will have some on hand for players that do not have their own).
+Baseball players will need a mouth guard and softball players will need a facemask.
 We highly recommend all players wear a heart guard.
 Rubber baseball spikes are strongly recommended.
 Metal spikes are only allowed at the Senior level.

 Can we request to play with friends?